g-joana/g-joana/README.md

-- 👋 Hi, I’m jou
+- ⭐ Hi, my name is jou
-- 👀 I’m interested in design and coding
+- 💞️ I'm into UX design, creative programming and coding
-- 🌱 I’m currently learning C
+- 🐢 I’m currently learning C at [42 Rio](https://42.rio/)
-- 💞️ I’m looking to collaborate on small C projects :)
+- 👀 I’m looking to collaborate on small C projects :)
-- 📫 How to reach me:

 <!---
-jou-c/jou-c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+jou-code/jou-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->